 Julian Ganio is a London based fashion stylist, artistic director and design consultant, currently working with Fendi, Solid Homme, Paul Smith and Edward Crutchley.

-He is contributing editor at The Financial Times How To Spend It Magazine, and contributes to fashion magazines Another Man, Arena Homme +, i-D, Buffalo Zine, Chaos 69, Dazed, Fantastic Man, Interview, GQ Style, More or Less, Purple, Replica, W Magazine and Wall Street Journal alongside photographers including Alasdair McLellan, Juergen Teller, David Sims, Martin Parr, Nick Knight and Wolfgang Tillmans.
+An0ther, Arena Homme +, Buffalo Zine, Chaos 69, Dazed, The Face, Fantastic Man, GQ Style, i-D, Interview, More or Less, Purple, Replica, W, and Wall Street Journal alongside photographers including Alasdair McLellan, Juergen Teller, David Sims, Martin Parr, Nick Knight and Wolfgang Tillmans.

-As well as collaborating on projects with artists Gilbert & George, John Booth, Nico Vascellari, Sue Tilley, and Hey Reilly.
+As well as collaborating on projects with artists Gilbert & George, John Booth, Nico Vascellari, Sue Tilley, Hey Reilly and Noel Fielding.

 Please contact firstname.lastname@example.org for any enquiries.